scenerystack/community/docs/learn/tutorials/creating-an-interactive-figure.md

 } ) );
 ```

-`Displays` do not update automatically (to allow for more control/performance), so we need to tell it to resize when the window resizes and to update visuals on each frame:
+[Display]s do not update automatically (to allow for more control/performance), so we need to tell it to resize when the window resizes and to update visuals on each frame:

 ```js
 display.resizeOnWindowResize();